 Once your resource and accounts are configured, users can request access through the Infisical CLI:Get the Access Command

-- Navigate to the Accounts tab in your PAM project
+- Navigate to the Resources tab in your PAM project and open the Kubernetes resource

-- Find the Kubernetes account you want to access
+- In the resource’s accounts section, find the account you want to access

 - Copy the provided CLI command